carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/05-managing-cuda-dependencies.md

 - "Show how to use Conda to manage key GPU dependencies for you next (data) science project."
 - "Show how to identify which versions of CUDA packages are available via Conda."
 - "Understand how to write a Conda environment file for a project with GPU dependencies."
-- "Understand when you need NVIDIA CUDA Compiler (NVCC) and how  to handle this situation."
+- "Understand when you need the NVIDIA CUDA Compiler (NVCC) and how  to handle this situation."
 keypoints:
 - "Conda can be used to manage your key GPU dependencies."
 - "Use `conda search` to identify which version of CUDA libraries are available."